Travel to and living in Koblenz

 If you would like to discover other parts of Germany outside of Koblenz, there are many ways in which you can reach your destination.

 For those traveling within Germany, the German railway service, the Deutsche Bahn, has a wide range of attractive traveling offers.
 Especially for those traveling in small groups of 5, you can discover Germany without having to spend a whole lot of money.
-For example, the surrounding region in the state of Rhineland-Palatinate can be easily reached with the Rheinland-Pfalz-Ticket.
+For example, for 49 Euros per month you can obtain the Deutschlandticket, which allows to travel all over Germany via regional trains.
+It also allows you to use public transport in any german city!

 By bus